neavemj/JEV_assembly_pipe/README.md

 Now open the config.yaml file in your favorite text editor and change the installation location, the location of your sequence reads, and any other parameters.

-Finally run the snakemake pipeline, specifying the number of cores you wish to use.
+Finally run the snakemake pipeline from your new directory, specifying the number of cores you wish to use.
 For example, to use 4 cores:

 ```
+cd $HOME/data/JEV_genomes/

 snakemake -s assemble_JEV.snakemake -j 4
 ```